 It was almost night when cakes of ice formed a dam that left some open water, enabling a boat to reach the castaways.
 A cable was brought off and firmly fastened to the ferry; the end was taken ashore and two teams of horses attached to it.
 After some strenuous attempts, they succeeded in pulling the craft to the shore.

 The ferryman kept a store of sorts in his house.
 Among other things, as was usual at the time, there was a shelf devoted to patent medicines, and the bankers ransacked it to find if there was anything among the drugs that would restore warmth to their shivering bodies.
-They made a concoction of several bottles of Perry Davis Pain Killer, then a hot and popular remedy for almost every human ailment, some Collis Browne's Chlorodyne and a few shots of the extract of lemon.
+They made a concoction of several bottles of Perry Davis Pain Killer, then a hot and popular remedy for almost every human ailment, some Collis Browne's Chlorodyne and a few shots of an extract of lemon.
 Mixing these ingredients with hot water and sugar they took copious draughts of it.
 It seemed to warm them up if it did nothing else.

 In spite of their somewhat harrowing experience the bankers bought the land and made a good deal of money out of its resale.